MASQ-Project/Node/README.md

 ##### UI

 This is the easiest.
-In this file, all our documentation of the configuration options shows you how to provide them on the command line.
+In this file, our documentation of the configuration options shows you how to provide them to `masq` on the command line, either in interactive mode or in noninteractive mode.
 Keep in mind, though, that command lines tend to be preserved by the operating system for display to users who want to see process lists.
 Therefore, the command line may not be the best place to specify sensitive or secret configuration information.
 (Nothing prevents you from doing this, though, so be careful.)

 ##### Shell Environment

-If you see that the command line accepts a parameter such as `--clandestine-port 1234`, then you can supply that same parameter in the environment by setting the `MASQ_CLANDESTINE_PORT` environment variable to `1234`.
-Note that you need to remove the initial `--` prefix, convert the name to all uppercase, and add a `MASQ_` prefix to namespace the parameter against other applications that might look for a similar variable.
+If you see that the UI accepts a command such as `setup --clandestine-port 1234`, then you can supply that same parameter in the environment by setting the `MASQ_CLANDESTINE_PORT` environment variable to `1234`.
+Note that you need to remove the initial `--` prefix, convert the name to all uppercase, change hyphens to underscores, and add a `MASQ_` prefix to namespace the parameter against other applications that might look for a similar variable.

 ##### Configuration File

 The configuration file, by default, resides in the data directory (see the `--data-directory` parameter for further information) and is named `config.toml`.
 If you leave the configuration file unspecified, this is where MASQ Node will look for it.
 If it's found, it will be used; if it's not, MASQ Node will act as though it had been found but empty.
-But if you want to use a different file, specify it either as `--config-file` on the command line or as `MASQ_CONFIG_FILE` in the environment.
+But if you want to use a different file, specify it either as `--config-file` in the Daemon setup or as `MASQ_CONFIG_FILE` in the environment.
 If you specify a relative filename, MASQ Node will look for the configuration file in the data directory; if you specify an absolute filename, MASQ Node will not use the data directory to find the configuration file.

 The configuration file should be in TOML format.
 TOML is a competitor to other formats like JSON and YAML, but the MASQ Node uses only scalar settings, not arrays or tables.
-If you see that the command line accepts a parameter such as `--clandestine-port 1234`, then you can supply that same parameter in the configuration file by adding the following line to it:
+If you see that Daemon setup accepts a command such as `setup --clandestine-port 1234`, then you can supply that same parameter in the configuration file by adding the following line to it:

 ```
 clandestine-port = "1234"